0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-local-setup/run-issuer-node.md

       - Keystore Address: It is the address of the vault running locally in the docker.  (for example, http://localhost:8200/)

       - Keystore Token: It is the Initial Root Token of the Vault.
-Copy the value of this token from the Vault Container and paste it here.
-See an example in the screenshot below:
+Copy the value of this token from the Vault container and paste it here.
+Or, once you have run the docker conatiners, the token can be copied from this path in the repository: "infrastructure/local/.vault/data/init.out".

       - Keystore PluginIden3MountPath: The path that needs to be added to the vault so that it can be configured correctly.